HDFGroup/hdf5_plugins/docs/RegisteredFilterPlugins.md

 Filter ID: 32013

 #### Description
-zfp is a BSD licensed open source C++ library for compressed floating-point arrays that support very high throughput read and write random access. zfp was designed to achieve high compression ratios and therefore uses lossy but optionally error-bounded compression.
+zfp is a BSD licensed open source C++ library for compressed floating-point arrays that support very high throughput read and write random access. zfp was designed to achieve high compression ratios and, therefore, uses lossy but optionally error-bounded compression.
 Although bit-for-bit lossless compression is not always possible, zfp is usually accurate to within machine epsilon in near-lossless mode, and is often orders of magnitude more accurate and faster than other lossy compressors.

 #### Information

 https://github.com/LLNL/H5Z-ZFP

-For more information see: http://computing.llnl.gov/projects/floating-point-compression/
+For more information, see: http://computing.llnl.gov/projects/floating-point-compression/

 #### Contact